Logo

 • Latency arbitrage or any form of price-feed manipulation.

-• Account sharing or using another trader to place trades for you.
+• Account sharing or using another trader to execute trades on your behalf.

-• Copy trading between accounts when it is used to bypass limits.
+• Copy trading between accounts when it is used to bypass stated limits.

-• Hedging or offsetting positions across multiple accounts to neutralize risk artificially.
+• Hedging or offsetting positions across accounts to reduce apparent risk artificially.

 • Exploiting platform errors, outages, or pricing glitches.

-Bottom line: Passing is more about discipline and risk control than headline returns.
+Bottom line: Passing depends more on rule compliance and risk control than headline returns.

 Trading Rules and Risk Model